 Bill Greehey is Chairman of the Board of NuStar Energy L.P., and NuStar GP Holdings, LLC, both of which are based in San Antonio, Texas.
-NuStar Energy is a publicly traded master limited partnership that is one of the largest asphalt refiners and marketers in the U.S. and the third largest independent liquids terminal operator in the world.
+NuStar Energy is a publicly traded master limited partnership that is one of the largest independent liquids terminal and pipeline operators in the nation.
 Valero GP Holdings, LLC was formed as the general partner for Valero L.P. in 2006, and both companies assumed the NuStar name in April 2007 as part of their separation from Valero Energy.

 Mr. Greehey became Chairman of NuStar Energy in 2001, when the company was known as Valero L.P., and the company has achieved significant growth and success since that time.
-It has grown from 160 employees in 2001 to 1,750 today; from less than $400 million in assets to $4.5 billion; and from $46 million in net income to over $254 million in 2008.
-With revenues of $4.8 billion, NuStar earned a rank of No. 485 on the 2008 Fortune 500 list.
+It has grown from 160 employees in 2001 to 1,600 today; from less than $400 million in assets to $5 billion; and from $100 million in revenues to $3.1 billion in 2014.

 Mr. Greehey is responsible for implementing the same culture that made Valero such a success at NuStar.
-For its commitment to its employees, NuStar earned a rank of No. 44 on Fortune magazine's list of the 100 Best Companies to Work For.
+For its commitment to its employees, NuStar most recently earned a rank of No. 18 on Fortune magazine's list of the 100 Best Companies to Work For.
 What’s more, the company was named the No. 1 best large company to work for in Texas, and was recognized as a top employer through local media competitions in San Antonio, as well as in Wichita, Kansas and the Coastal Bend region of Texas.
-Employees showed their commitment to their communities by completing a record United Way campaign in 2008 with a per capita gift that was one of the best in the nation, and volunteering a record 43,000 hours in the communities where NuStar has operations.
+Employees showed their commitment to their communities by completing a record United Way campaign in 2014 with a per capita gift that was one of the best in the nation, and volunteering a record 93,000 hours in the communities where NuStar has operations.